To determine whether you have pathogenic bacteria in your gastrointestinal tract.

 How is the sample collected for testing?

 A fresh stool sample is collected in a sterile universal container.
 The stool sample should not be contaminated with urine or water.
-Once it has been collected the stool should be sent to the laboratory as soon as possible or refridgerated in a designated refrigerator if there is to be delay.
-The bottle should be labelled with the patient’s name and the date and time of the stool collection.
+Once it has been collected the stool should be sent to the laboratory as soon as possible.
+The container should be labelled with the patient’s forename, surname, date of birth (as a minimum) and the date and time of the stool collection.

 Special measures will need to be taken with infants wearing a nappy, both to prevent urine contamination of the sample and to prevent the samples from touching the inside surface of disposable nappies.
 The nappies often contain a bacteriostatic agent that will inhibit the growth of the bacteria in the sample and interfere with the results of the stool culture.